AUDIO VERSION: YouTube Podbean

 THE THIRTEEN TRIBES OF ISRAEL

 Abraham’s son Isaac has a son named Jacob.
-God renames Jacob Israel (see Jacob Wrestles with an Angel).
+God renames Jacob Israel.
 Israel has twelve sons by four different women.
 When we talk about “the twelve tribes of Israel,” we’re referring to ethnic Jews who can trace their bloodlines back to one of Jacob’s twelve sons.

 But in real life, there ends up being thirteen tribes, not twelve.
 You rarely hear about the tribe of Joseph because two of the tribes in Israel are actually named after Joseph’s sons, Ephraim and Manasseh (which would be Israel’s grandsons).
 By dropping Joseph and replacing him with his two sons, we actually bump the total number of tribes to thirteen.